aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/_index.md

 title: How to Check Geometry with Aspose.GIS for .NET
 linktitle: How to Check Geometry
 second_title: Aspose.GIS .NET API
-description: Learn how to check geometry, calculate geometry area, convex hull, and more using Aspose.GIS for .NET.
+description: Learn how to check geometry, how to check geometry area, calculate convex hull, and more using Aspose.GIS for .NET.
 Master spatial data handling for robust GIS development.
 weight: 22
 url: /net/geometry-analysis/
-date: 2025-12-02
+date: 2026-02-02
 ---

 {{< blocks/products/pf/main-wrap-class >}}